fortrabbit/help/docs/website-down.md

 ## It's likely something on your side

-Most website downtime is individual and caused by code and configuration issues from the responsible developer (you).
+Most downtime we see is caused by "client coding mistakes" - usually by not making proper use of the available resources.
 In many cases we can help you to solve the issue.

+Many of such errors can be resolved by analyzing logs files and metrics.
+We are happy to discuss and research such problems together with our clients.

 ## It's maybe something on our side